 Non-steroidal anti-inflammatory drugs (NSAIDs) aim to reduce pain and inflammation in dogs struggling with chronic conditions and acute injuries.
 When prescribed by a veterinarian, these drugs can help a dog live comfortably and continue their regular activities.

-As with all drugs, there are side effects, some of which can be life-threatening.
+As with all drugs, there can be side effects, some of which can be life-threatening.
 It’s important to talk to your veterinarian and learn about NSAIDs and whether they’re right for your dog.

 What Are NSAIDs for Dogs?

-Dr. Jerry Klein, the American Kennel Club’s Chief Veterinarian, explains that NSAIDs are prescribed in many situations, such as when a dog suffers an injury, undergoes surgery, or deals with a chronic condition.
+Dr. Jerry Klein, AKC Chief Veterinarian, explains that NSAIDs are prescribed for dogs in many situations, such as when a dog suffers an injury, undergoes surgery, or deals with a chronic condition.
 NSAIDs work by blocking an enzyme called cyclooxygenase (COX).
 It also targets the production of prostaglandins, which are hormonal-like compounds that, among other things, can cause blood vessels to constrict or dilate.

 While COX and prostaglandins have many positive functions, from protecting the stomach’s lining to maintaining circulation, they can cause discomfort in response to certain conditions.